-- Breakfast club - After-school activities on and off site
+- Breakfast club - A variety of After-school activities on site which change each term

 These all provide further opportunities for students to develop positive and caring relationships with adults, who themselves will be trained to be aware of signs and behaviours that could suggest concerns.
 Supportive relationships outside the home, such as those with adults in school and other children, are additional protective factors that boost children's resilience.
 Staff will always work with children in a professional way and are reminded to respond to disclosures sensitively and appropriately.
 All adults in school know the names of the designated safeguarding leads and are made aware of their responsibility to pass on any issues of concern without delay and make a written record.